CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.2 Personal.md

 #### ORP.2.A9 Training of employees

-Employees SHOULD be trained on a regular basis according to their job so that they are always up-to-date with the tasks assigned to them.
+Employees SHOULD be trained on a regular basis according to their job so that they are always up-to-date with the work assigned to them.
 In all areas SHOULD be made sure that no employee based on an outdated state of knowledge of his work.
 Furthermore, the employees SHOULD be given the opportunity during their employment to continue their education within the scope of their field of activity.

 All employees SHOULD be briefed on the equipment, applications, and activities that are used to safely process information.
 In addition, all employees SHOULD regularly be trained in information security and informed about everyday risks and possible countermeasures.
 The employees SHOULD also be encouraged to implement information security policies on their own responsibility.
 In the case of a greater need for training, individual employees SHOULD be trained separately and used within the area of ​​activity as multipliers for the remaining employees.